dadangeuy/kuskus/README.md

 # kuskus
 A simple social media built with html, css, php and mysql.
-This was Final Project for my Database Management Class.
+This is my final project for Database Management Class in my college.
 # Requirement
 * XAMPP
-* MySQL Server
 # Deploy MySQL Database
 * Open SQLYog
 * Create database "yzjvincb_kuskus"